LudekCizinsky/scalable-processing/report.md

 # Intro
-In this document, I answer the questions which are part of the assignment.
+In this report, I answer the questions which are asked in the assignment.
+I also provide these questions as part of the doc strings for reference.

 # Specific DataFrame Queries